 Humana offers several options to reach customer service representatives including:

-- Chatting with an online representative or virtual assistant
+- Chat with an online representative or virtual assistant

 Humana’s website is also a great resource for: